Program Series I

 Whether you're working with Boomers, Generation X, or Millennials; your clients' past experiences are rich sources of information for discovering their greatest skills and key motivational themes.
 In this session, you will experience a practitioner-designed autobiographical exercise that helps clients unlock critical insights they can apply to career planning.

-Lesah Beckhusen, SkillScan and UC Berkeley, Haas School of Business
+Lesah Beckhusen, SkillScan and UC Berkeley

-#6-17 Exploring Interests and Strengths with a First-Year Undeclared Living Learning Community
+#6-17 Exploring Interests and Strengths With a First-Year Undeclared Living Learning Community

 The Career Development Center, in partnership with faculty, advisors, and residential life, guided a first-year undeclared living learning community in their major and career exploration.
 Discover innovative techniques to help students identify and apply their strengths and interests to make appropriate major and career decisions.
+Review qualitative data to hear students’ experiences and what they have learned.

 Erin Booth-Caro and Michelle Chang, California State University, Long Beach